Plantation Divorce & Family Lawyer

 - Any other factor that is relevant to the determination of a specific parenting plan, including the time-sharing schedule

-The family law and divorce lawyers at Lyons, Snyder & Collin, P.A. are knowledgeable regarding all of these factors in determining child custody/time-sharing and are able to effectively advocate on your behalf in order to obtain the best possible result for you and your children.
+The Plantation family law and divorce lawyers at Lyons, Snyder & Collin, P.A. are knowledgeable regarding all of these factors in determining child custody/time-sharing and are able to effectively advocate on your behalf in order to obtain the best possible result for you and your children.

-Florida paternity attorneys Sean L. Collin chairs the family law division of Lyons, Snyder & Collin.
+Plantation paternity attorneys Sean L. Collin chairs the family law division of Lyons, Snyder & Collin.
 Mr. Collin has extensive experience in all family law related matters, including paternity actions and divorce.

 Establishing Your Rights